cjavilla-stripe/checkout-workshop/LIMITATIONS.md

 At the end of the day it's: **Use Checkout to create a Subscription, and the Customer portal to manage a Subscription**.

+### Customer portal cannot handle editing quantities for multiple subscription items

+But it can support changing payment method or canceling plans.